 How to create a PHP Laravel application with our quickstart repository¶

-The PHP Laravel quickstart repository is a template that gives you the fastest possible way of launching a new Laravel project on Divio.
+The PHP Laravel quickstart repository is a template that gives you the fastest possible way of launching a new Laravel application on Divio.

-It’s based on Laravel’s own example project.
+It’s based on Laravel’s own example application.
 The only additions are some glue code to handle configuration using environment variables, plus some additional files to take care of the Docker set-up.